Rabonban/feawiki/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "FEAwiki - Learn finite elemnt analysis"
+title = "FEAwiki - Learn finite element analysis"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 hero_media = "book.svg"